Your #1 Tool for Staying Productive

 The thing about multitasking is this: we all think we’re good at it.

-I’m not talking about the kind of multitasking when you’re making dinner, while also calling your doctor’s office.
+Just to be clear, I’m not talking about the kind of multitasking when you’re making dinner, while also calling your doctor’s office.

 I’m talking about tasks that require your focus and mental engagement.
 I don’t know about you, but for me, multitasking usually ends up with me starting a whole bunch of things and completing none of them.

 There’s something else that stands in your way to being productive.

 Distractions are everywhere and I’m sorry to say, but they kill your productivity.
 It doesn’t matter if you’re working in an office environment or you’re working from home.
 Your phone, email, social media, the overly chatty co-worker, your dog, the TV- distractions are everywhere.
 Finding some quiet time to get things done can be a challenge- which is why you need to recognize and eliminate those distractions (well.. except for your dog, I wouldn’t want you to “eliminate” your dog).

 I have a very short attention span and it’s been killing my productivity for years.
 I’d start working on one thing, then I’d think of another thing, while I’d get an idea for some new thing, and next thing I know I’m getting nowhere with all those things.